kgiori/things-gateway-guide/mozilla-gateway-guide.md

 <img src="/images/image25.png" alt="gateway IP address" width="600">

 You can determine the gateway IP address by pinging the hostname gateway.local from the command line terminal of your computer.

-For example: `$ ping gateway.local` or if using Windows 10: `$ ping -4 gateway.local`

 To open a terminal window using Microsoft Windows, type `cmd` into the search bar.

 <img src="/images/image38.png" alt="windows cmd" width="600">